Resip10/job-seeker/README.md

 ### First Steps

 1. **Sign Up** - Create a new account with your email
-2. **Add Job Applications** - Start tracking your job applications
+2. **Complete Your Profile** - Add personal information, experience, education, and skills
-3. **Upload Resumes** - Store different versions of your resume
+3. **Upload Your Resume** - Store different versions of your resume
-4. **Manage Profiles** - Add your professional profile links
+4. **Add Job Applications** - Start tracking your job applications
-5. **Track Progress** - Monitor your application status and statistics
+5. **Monitor Progress** - Use the dashboard to track your application status and profile completion

-## 🔄 Development Workflow

-### Code Quality Checks

-Before committing, the following checks run automatically:

-- **TypeScript compilation** - Ensures type safety
-- **ESLint** - Catches code quality issues and enforces best practices
-- **Prettier** - Formats code consistently

-### Pre-commit Hooks

-The project uses Husky and lint-staged to automatically:

-- Run ESLint on staged files
-- Format code with Prettier
-- Prevent commits with TypeScript errors
-- Ensure consistent code quality across the team
+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

+**Built with ❤️ for job seekers everywhere!**

-**Note**: This is a comprehensive job application management platform.
-Perfect for organizing and tracking your entire job search process!
+This comprehensive platform helps you stay organized, track your progress, and land your dream job.
+Perfect for managing your entire job search process from application to offer.